• Home

 Know Your Physical Limits and Develop a Plan

 Things like how many combatants you could take on at most with your equipment.
 While also taking into consideration whatever weapons they have that you can clearly define.
-And preparing a plan around how you would handle those situations.
+And preparing a plan for how you would handle those situations.

 Truth is, no one knows exactly how it will go down before it happens.
-But having a few key situations in your mind will help you develop an idea of what you can handle, and what you should do right in the moment.
+But having a few key situations in your mind will help you develop an idea of what you can handle and what you should do right in the moment.

 Example 2) You’re in an alley and someone approaches you with a gun.
 You have a knife.
 You won’t be able to use this effectively unless the guy is right in front of you and you know how to disarm a gun.
 Would be best to hand over the wallet in this scenario.